 2,500 miles in 5 days is a long drive, and along with Audie, they made it one of the best road trips ever.

 Reggie has had his funny moments, like not quite fitting into the Darth Vader halloween costume I bought for Toby and gave to Reggie.
 (Audie probably has the photos of Reggie in the costume, and I can’t find any, so sadly, I can’t show you the photo, but suffice to say, it was very big on him, he didn’t like it and tried to get it off, and it kind of dragged behind him in the back.
 The helmet was cute, and because Reggie’s coloring is so dark, he really looked like a little Darth Vader – it was a much better costume for Reggie than for Toby.
 I tried putting it on Reggie today to get a photo of him in the costume but he would not let me do it.
-I took one of the bag, but it’s not the same).
+Thankfully, I found a photo of Reggie in his costume!

 Now, I wish I’d tried dressing him up for Halloween this year, for the Boo-le-Bark walk in Athens.
 But, it was so soon after Lizzie died, we were not up to the big crowd.